+Working amid COVID-19

+Uninterrupted power supply

+Despite the danger of COVID-19 and the restrictive measures that were imposed during the pandemic, Inter RAO employees ensured the stable and uninterrupted supply of power to all customers.

+Number of emergency shutdowns at generating facilities

+Customer support

+To support customers during the spread of the COVID-19 pandemic, a moratorium on restricting power supply to the population and requiring the payment of debt for utility services was instituted from April to December 2020.

+Number of disconnections of household subscribers for failure to pay

+Care for employees

-Working ami d COVID-19 Number of emergency shutdowns at gen erating facilities UNINTERRUPTED POWER SUPPLY Despite the danger of COVID-19 and the restrictive measures that were imposed during the pandemic, Inter RAO employees ensured the stable and uninterrupted supply of power to all customers.
-2020 259 2019 2018 311 361 CUSTOMER SUPPORT To support customers during the spread of the COVID-19 pandemic, a moratorium on restricting power supply to the population and requiring the payment of debt for utility services was instituted from April to December 2020.
-Number of disconnections of household for failure to pay CARE FOR EMPLOYEES In order to protect Inter RAO employees from COVID-19, measures were taken from the very outset of the pandemic to prevent the spread of the infection, including preventive measures, special work arrangements for operational personnel, and remote work for office workers.
-Read more in the section 'Preventing the spread of COVID-19 .
+In order to protect Inter RAO employees from COVID-19, measures were taken from the very outset of the pandemic to prevent the spread of the infection, including preventive measures, special work arrangements for operational personnel, and remote work for office workers.
+Read more in the section 'Preventing the spread of COVID-19'.

 In 2020, 280 Inter RAO employees in Russia had COVID-19, of which 51% were sick in May.

+Employees switched to remote work (May 2020)

+Economic sustainability

-Employees switched to remote work (Ma 245,262 215,835 y 2020) ECONOMIC SUSTAINABILITY Despite the decline in revenue and profit margin amid a general economic downturn in 2020, Inter RAO demonstrated a high level of economic stability.
+Despite the decline in revenue and profit margin amid a general economic downturn in 2020, Inter RAO demonstrated a high level of economic stability.
 The Company's strategic plans remain unchanged.

 The Debt/EBITDA ratio was 0.8x.

 Free cash flow declined slightly, while funding for the investment program increased.

-39% Free cash flow 2020 2019 2018 67,1 RUB mln 76,973 88,758
+Free cash flow, RUB mln